 5 Ways to Improve Your Metabolic Health

-There are 5 simple things you can start doing today which will help you improve your metabolic health, appetite control and cravings whilst also supporting easier weight loss and/or maintenance.
+There are 5 simple things you can start doing today which can help support metabolic health, appetite control and cravings whilst also supporting easier weight loss/weight gain/ maintenance.

 Remember, this article is here to support you in your journey to better health – but nothing beats the one-on-one guidance from a qualified healthcare practitioner.
 For a tailored program and/or weight loss support, book an appointment or choose from our all-inclusive packages here.

-High stress and lack of sleep can lead to an increase in the levels of the stress hormone cortisol and hunger hormone Ghrelin.
+High stress, lack of sleep/quality rest time can lead to an increase in the levels of the stress hormone cortisol and hunger hormone Ghrelin.

-What’s more, the University of Gothenburg discovered that hunger hormone Ghrelin appears to impact decision making and increase impulsivity.2
+What’s more, the University of Gothenburg discovered that hunger hormone Ghrelin appears to impact decision making and increase impulsivity across all areas - not just diet.2

 2. Eat a Healthy Diet